Prophet's Mosque: Under subsequent Islamic states (660–1517)

-Ottoman period (1517–1805 & 1840–1919 CE, or 923–1220 & 1256–1337 AH)
+Ottoman period (1517–1805 and 1840–1919)

 Sultan Suleiman the Magnificent (r.
-1520-1566) rebuilt the east and west walls of the mosque, and added the northeastern minaret known as Süleymaniyye.
+1520–1566) rebuilt the east and west walls of the mosque, and added the northeastern minaret known as Süleymaniyye.
 He added a new altar called Ahnaf next to Muhammad's altar, Shafi'iyya, and placed a new steel-covered dome on the tomb of Muhammad.
 Sultan Suleiman the Magnificent wrote the names of the Ottoman sultans from Osman Ghazi to himself (Kanuni) and revived the "Gate of Mercy" (Bab ur-Rahme) or the west gate.
 The pulpit that is used today was built under Sultan Murad III (r.
-1574-1595).
+1574–1595).

 In 1817, Sultan Mahmud II (r.
-1808-1839) completed the construction of "the Purified Residence" (Ar-Rawdah Al-Muṭahharah (ٱلرَّوْضَة ٱلْمُطَهَّرَة) in Arabic, and Ravza-i Mutahhara in Turkish) on the southeast side of the mosque, and covered with a new dome.
+1808–1839) completed the construction of "the Purified Residence" (Ar-Rawdah Al-Muṭahharah (ٱلرَّوْضَة ٱلْمُطَهَّرَة) in Arabic, and Ravza-i Mutahhara in Turkish) on the southeast side of the mosque, and covered with a new dome.
 The dome was painted green in 1837, and has been known as the "Green Dome" (Kubbe-i Khadra) ever since.
 Sultan Mahmud II's successor, Sultan Abdulmecid I (r.
 1839–1861), took thirteen years to rebuild the mosque, beginning in 1849.
 Red stone bricks were used as the main material in reconstruction of the mosque.
 The floor area of the mosque was increased by 1293 m2.

 The entire mosque was reorganized except for the tomb of Muhammad, the three altars, the pulpit and the Suleymaniye minaret.
 On the walls, verses from the Quran were inscribed in Islamic calligraphy.
 On the northern side of the mosque, a madrasah was built for teaching the Qur'an.
 An ablution site was added to the north side.
 The prayer place on the south side was doubled in width, and covered with small domes.
 The interiors of the domes were decorated with verses from the Qur'an and couplets from the poem Kaside-i Bürde.
 The qibli wall was covered with polished tiles with lines inscribed from the Qur'an.
 The places of prayer and courtyard were paved with marble and red stone.
 The fifth minaret, Mecidiyye, was built to the west of the surrounded area.
 Following the "Desert Tiger" Fakhri Pasha's arrest by his own officers having resisted for 72 days after the end of the Siege of Medina on 10 January 1919, 550 years of Ottoman rule in the region came to an end.